Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch's aggregation of ATO data for financial year 2022 shows Kelso had a median income among taxpayers of $52,829 and an average level of $59,185.
-Nationally, the figures were $50,780 and $64,844 respectively for Rest of Qld.
-By September 2025, estimates based on Wage Price Index growth suggest median income will be approximately $60,220 and average income $67,465.
-Kelso's household, family, and personal incomes ranked modestly between the 43rd and 44th percentiles in the 2021 Census.
-Income analysis indicates that 38.0% of Kelso's population (4,257 individuals) fall within the $1,500 - $2,999 income range, similar to the regional figure of 31.7%.
-Housing affordability pressures are severe in Kelso, with only 84.7% of income remaining, ranking at the 45th percentile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, Kelso SA2 had a median income among taxpayers of $52,829 with an average level of $59,185.
+This was lower than average on a national basis compared to levels of $50,780 and $64,844 across Rest of Qld respectively.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $60,220 (median) and $67,465 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes all ranked modestly in Kelso, between the 43rd and 44th percentiles.
+Income analysis revealed that 38.0% of the population (4,257 individuals) fell within the $1,500 - $2,999 income range, mirroring the region where 31.7% occupied this bracket.
+Housing affordability pressures were severe with only 84.7% of income remaining, ranking at the 45th percentile.

 Frequently Asked Questions - Income